Coldcard/firmware/docs/limitations.md

 # Developer / Source Code

-- source code can probably only be compiled and developed on Mac OS
+- source code can probably only be compiled and developed on Mac OS and Linux
-- we have very limited time support other devs geting their setups working
+- we have very limited time to support other devs geting their setups working

 # Change Outputs